wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 }
 ```

 This is what the iOS client will send to the server.
 The struct conforms to the [`Content`](https://docs.vapor.codes/4.0/content) protocol from Vapor.
 A significant benefit of using Vapor is that you can lean on the Swift language's type-safety.
-You can model inputs and outputs to your server using structs that conform to the `Codable` protocol; `Content` that conforms to `Codable`.
+You can model inputs and outputs to your server using structs that conform to the `Codable` protocol, like `Content` that conforms to `Codable`.

-The following structs model the expected input of the Conversation API, the response from the Conversation API and the response that the server will send to the iOS application:
+The following structs model the expected input of the Conversation API, the response from the Conversation API, and the response that the server will send to the iOS application:

 ```swift
 struct IDResponse: Content {